4 (New York City Subway service): Under the New York City Transit Authority

 On July 10, 1983, rush hour 4 trains were rerouted from Flatbush Avenue to Utica Avenue, and late evening and late night and Sunday morning service was rerouted from Flatbush Avenue to New Lots Avenue, making all local stops.

 On August 29, 1988, weekday midday 4 trains were extended from Atlantic Avenue to Utica Avenue, made possible by the termination of 5 service at Bowling Green.
-In addition, service was increased 50% during evenings between 8 p.m. and midnight, on Saturday afternoon and on Sunday between 10 a.m. and 7 p.m.
+In addition, service was increased 50% during evenings between 8 p.m. and midnight, on Saturday afternoon, and on Sunday between 10 a.m. and 7 p.m.
 In January 1989, during middays, southbound service resumed operating express between Franklin Avenue and Utica Avenue following the elimination of 5 train layups.

-Late night express service was reinstated from January 21, 1990 to October 5 of that year, as a result of the 6 being extended back to Brooklyn Bridge during that time.
+Late night express service was reinstated from January 21, 1990, to October 5 of that year, as a result of the 6 being extended back to Brooklyn Bridge during that time.
 While late night 6 service to Brooklyn Bridge was permanently restored on October 3, 1999, the 4 continued to run local at those times, providing Lexington Avenue local stations service every ten minutes.

+In January 1991, a reduction of service along the Eastern Parkway corridor to remove excess capacity was proposed.
+Weekend daytime 4 service would be extended beyond its terminal at Utica Avenue and originate and terminate at New Lots Avenue.
+Trains would operate local in Brooklyn south of Franklin Avenue.
+This service change would have been implemented in July 1991, pending approval from the MTA board.